Getting Started | Campus#

 The MinIO aws directions point out the requirement to set the endpoint URL, otherwise aws will assume you're trying to connect to AWS S3 services instead of Elm services.
 If you've setup a distinct profile then you may want to configure that profile to automatically use the Elm endpoint URL:

-The Elm service benefits from using larger part sizes when uploading multi-part objects, if you're able to we request that you also configure your aws client to use a chunk size of 5GiB:
+The Elm service benefits from using larger part sizes when uploading multi-part objects, you also must configure your aws client to use a chunk size of 5GiB:

 $ aws configure --profile my-elm set s3.multipart_chunksize 5GiB